 Casualty was a blast, I play the son of a mother and a father who are going through some hard times.
 My mother is trying to jump start the car to take me to swimming practice when there’s an oil leak under the bonnet that she doesn’t see – as she jump starts the car, there’s a spark from the metal, and she goes completely up in flames!
 The episode kicks off in its traditional Casualty style with her being rushed to hospital, my character is in complete shock about what’s happened.
 While waiting for Mum to recover, Dad and son have a nice rekindling and bond over their stories, we get a sense that this is the closest they’ve been in years, and the episode ends on them hugging it out – without closure on whether the mother survived her awful burns (I always assume she did!).

-Can you tell us about filming 2:Hrs as Harry and what it was like to be part of?
+Can you tell us about your time filming for 2:Hrs as Harry?

 You were Executive Producer on Oxygen Films’ Wretched Things, and played the role of Kyle, what was it like producing for the first time?

-Another Oxygen Films production A Series of Light has a release this year, what can you tell us about it?
+Another Oxygen Films project A Series of Light is set to be released this year, is there anything you can tell us about it?

-What have you enjoyed about working with Oxygen Films?
+What do you enjoy most about working with Oxygen Films?

 Oxygen aren’t scared to dive into seriously juicy topics and, combined with their work ethic and their revolutionary vibe, it’s almost as if I’m working alongside people that I’ve grown up with all my life.
 They know me and I know them, and with an extreme level of attention to detail, the team at Oxygen are one of the most exciting companies I’ve had the pleasure of working with.

-We understand you are involved with HOMESTAY, can you say more about this?
+We understand you are involved with HOMESTAY, can you tell us about this?

 HOMESTAY was a script that my friend sent to me.
 I wasn’t working at the time and was looking for something to get my teeth into, even if it was just a short piece.
 My friend Brandon, who DP’d on the shoot, had me read for a character called Chris, and we went on to film in his house with a minimal crew that was a combination of his and my friends.
 We’re looking to do something again with those characters; however, I’m not involved with the writing this time.